-- The school uniform policy can be found on the school website. - High expectations of presentation for all pupils - Children should come to school in their PE kit on allocated PE days (and swimming HT1) - Please see the uniform policy for details on what is the Ashdene PE kit: wearing own sports clothes is not acceptable. - If your child cannot meet uniform expectations (i.e. they have grown out of their school shoes) please inform your class teacher by email, including when this will be resolved - If children are wearing incorrect uniform or P.E kit, parents will be contacted.
-Children can be sent home. - If families are struggling with the purchase of uniform, please contact school.
+- Our school uniform is now supplied by Express Uniform.
+The school uniform policy can be found on the school website along with a link to our online shop.
+This academic year, pupils can wear the royal blue or new navy blue jumpers/cardigans - High expectations of presentation for all pupils - Children should come to school in their PE kit on allocated PE days (and swimming HT1).
+This must be our new PE kit (navy) - Please see the uniform policy for details on what is the Ashdene PE kit: wearing own sports clothes is not acceptable.

+- If your child cannot meet uniform expectations (i.e. they have grown out of their school shoes) please inform your class teacher by email, including when this will be resolved - If children are wearing incorrect uniform or P.E kit, parents will be contacted. - If families are struggling with the purchase of uniform, please contact school.